Contest-Winning Raspberry Chocolate Torte

-- Line a greased 15-in. x 10-in. x 1-in. baking pan with waxed paper; grease the paper.
+- Line a greased 15x10x1-in. baking pan with waxed paper; grease the paper.
 In a large bowl, cream butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add eggs, 1 at a time, beating well after each addition.
 Beat in vanilla.
 Combine flour and cocoa; gradually beat into the creamed mixture.
 Transfer to prepared pan.

-- For glaze, stir water and gelatin until dissolved.
+- For glaze, stir water and gelatin until gelatin is dissolved.
 Stir in jam.
 Brush evenly over bottom of cake.
 Trim edges; cut cake widthwise into thirds.

 - For topping, in a microwave, melt chips; stir until smooth.
 Fold in half of the whipped topping until blended; fold in remaining whipped topping (mixture will be thick).

-- Place one cake layer on a serving platter; spread with 3/4 cup topping.
-Repeat layers; top with remaining cake.
-Frost and decorate with raspberries and remaining topping.
-Yield: 12 servings.
+- Place 1 cake layer on a serving platter; spread with 3/4 cup topping.
+Repeat layers; top with raspberries.
+If desired, decorate with chocolate curls and dust with confectioners' sugar.

 This is amazing!
 We make it every year for my husband's birthday at his request!